Home » Volcanoes » Kick 'em Jenny Volcano

 Thirty Years in the Life of an Active Submarine Volcano: A Time-Lapse Bathymetry Study of the Kick-'em-Jenny Volcano, Lesser Antilles; by R. W. Allen, C. Berry, T. J. Henstock, J. S. Collier, F. J-Y Dondin, A. Rietbrock, et al; Geochemistry, Geophysics, Geosystems, Volume 19, February 2018.

-Kick ‘em Jenny History: article on The University of the West Indies Seismic Research Center Website, accessed March 2018.
+Kick-'em-Jenny: article on The University of the West Indies Seismic Research Center Website, last accessed October 2022.

-Kick ‘em Jenny Frequently Asked Questions: article on The University of the West Indies Seismic Research Center Website, accessed March 2018.
+Kick-'em-Jenny Frequently Asked Questions: article on The University of the West Indies Seismic Research Center Website, last accessed October 2022.

 What Does the Future Hold?